fsi-open/datagrid/doc/en/columns/number.md

 **glue** Useful only when you need to implode data from few source object fields into one column.
 By default its single space character " ".

-**editable** If eneabled SymfonyForm object is automatically created and passed into view as attribute and you can easly use it to display quick edit.
+**editable** If enabled SymfonyForm object is automatically created and passed into view as attribute and you can easly use it to display quick edit.
 ## Example Usage ##

 ``` php